japila-books/apache-spark-internals/docs/SparkContext.md

   hostToLocalTaskCount: Map[String, Int]): Boolean
 ----

-`requestTotalExecutors` is a `private[spark]` method that xref:scheduler:CoarseGrainedSchedulerBackend.adoc#requestTotalExecutors[requests the exact number of executors from a coarse-grained scheduler backend].
+`requestTotalExecutors` is a `private[spark]` method that scheduler:CoarseGrainedSchedulerBackend.md#requestTotalExecutors[requests the exact number of executors from a coarse-grained scheduler backend].

-NOTE: It works for xref:scheduler:CoarseGrainedSchedulerBackend.adoc[coarse-grained scheduler backends] only.
+NOTE: It works for scheduler:CoarseGrainedSchedulerBackend.md[coarse-grained scheduler backends] only.

 When called for other scheduler backends you should see the following WARN message in the logs: